-It’s no secret that North and South Carolina are highly sought after destinations for 55+ adults looking for somewhere to retire.
+It’s no secret that North and South Carolina are highly sought-after destinations for 55+ adults.
 Both states offer moderate temperatures year-round, affordable costs of living, reasonably priced homes, incredible sights to see, and plenty to do.
-And, there’s absolutely no shortage of charming towns to choose from between the two Carolinas.
+Also, there’s absolutely no shortage of charming towns to choose from between the two Carolinas.

-Among some of the states' top retirement destinations are the towns of Wilmington, North Carolina and Myrtle Beach, South Carolina.
-Although the two beach towns are less than two hours apart, they each have their own character and charm, and offer residents a variety of different amenities to suit all sorts of lifestyles and budgets.
+Among some of the states' top retirement destinations are the towns of Wilmington and Myrtle Beach.
+Although the two beach towns are less than two hours apart, they each have their own character and charm and offer residents a variety of different amenities to suit all sorts of lifestyles and budgets.

 With 60 miles of coastline, countless championship golf courses, and entertainment galore, Myrtle Beach has certainly made a name for itself as one of the most popular vacation spots in the southeast, but the locale is also a desirable spot for active adults looking to settle down in a vibrant beach town that always has something going on.

 Additionally, the trendy Boardwalk & Promenade offers plenty of entertainment with everything from an aquarium and Jimmy Buffett’s Margaritaville restaurant to dueling piano bars and local boutiques.
-Shopping is another big draw to the area with plenty of retail options in the area that range from upscale specialty shopping to outlet malls.
+Shopping is another big draw with plenty of retail options that range from upscale specialty shopping to outlet malls.

-Beyond the beaches, entertainment, and shopping, Myrtle Beach has several award-winning medical facilities, an international airport, and residents pay lower taxes since South Carolina doesn’t tax Social Security benefits and offers a considerate retirement-income deduction on state taxes.
+Beyond the beaches, entertainment, and shopping, Myrtle Beach has several award-winning medical facilities, an international airport, and residents pay lower taxes.
+South Carolina doesn’t tax Social Security benefits and offers a considerate retirement-income deduction on state taxes.

-There are almost 30 age-restricted and active lifestyle communities in the area, with 10 of them being in Myrtle Beach itself.
-Some popular communities include the Myrtle Beach Golf & Yacht Club, Del Webb Myrtle Beach, Carillon at Tuscany, and Waterside Pointe.
+There are over 50 age-restricted and active lifestyle communities in the area, with 19 of them being in Myrtle Beach itself.
+Some popular communities include the Myrtle Beach Golf & Yacht Club, Del Webb at Grande Dunes Myrtle Beach, Berkshire Forest, Island Green, and The Lakes.

 Known for its picturesque tree-lined streets and stately antebellum homes, Wilmington offers residents a wealth of recreational and cultural amenities as well as plenty of historic sites and museums to explore, including one of America’s oldest theaters—Thalian Hall, the World War II Battleship North Carolina, and Cape Fear Museum.

 The town is also well known for its many local festivals that draw large crowds and take place throughout the year, such as the North Carolina Azalea Festival and Riverfest.
-Wilmington’s River District is another popular attraction that’s is packed with award-winning seafood restaurants, cafes, and local shops.
-The area’s 30 miles of beachfront and 40 golf courses are also fan favorites when it comes to spending time outdoors.
+Wilmington’s River District is another popular attraction that’s packed with award-winning seafood restaurants, cafes, and local shops.
+The area’s 30 miles of beachfront and 40 golf courses are also top attractions.

-Additional conveniences in the city include two hospitals, an international airport, free trolley, and local university that offers continuing education opportunities.
-Wilmington is an ideal location for someone who wants to settle down in a coastal city that’s affordable and full of charm with a small town feel.
+Additional conveniences in the city include two hospitals, an international airport, a free trolley, and a local university that offers continuing education opportunities.
+Wilmington is an ideal location for someone who wants to settle down in a coastal city that’s affordable and full of charm with a small-town feel.

-There are 14 active adult communities in the Wilmington area that are a mixture of new and established properties that include Brunswick Forest, St. James Plantation, Del Webb Wilmington, and The Village at Motts Landing.
+There are 26 active adult communities in the Wilmington area that are a mixture of new and established properties that include Brunswick Forest, St. James Plantation, Del Webb Wilmington, Ocean Ridge Plantation, and Compass Pointe.